-“We have to understand that in God’s sight, when a man and woman marry and join their bodies together sexually, something spiritual occurs—they really do become “one.”
-When a husband and wife make love, it is a living picture of the spiritual reality of marriage—two people melded into one.
+“We have to understand that in God’s sight, when a man and woman marry and join their bodies together sexually.
+Something spiritual occurs.
+They really do become “one.”
+When a husband and wife make love, it is a living picture of the spiritual reality of marriage.
+Two people are melded into one.
 But this physical joining is only one part of the union.
-Marriage is the combining of a man and woman at every level—not just sexually but emotionally, spiritually, and in every other way.
+Marriage is the combining of a man and woman at every level.
+This is not just sexually, but emotionally, spiritually, and in every other way.

-For further information on this subject Dr Willard Harley, the founder of Marriage Builders has a Question and Answer article article where he makes some EXCELLENT points in his answers.
-We encourage you to read them (plus other information you could find very useful on his web site).
+Dr Willard Harley has a Question and Answer article where he makes some EXCELLENT points.
+We encourage you to read them (plus other information you can find on his web site).

 To learn more, please click onto the link below to read: